Meet the team behind ThingsCon:

 Iskander Smit (@iskandr) is chairman of the foundation ThingsCon Amsterdam.
-He is innovation director at agency INFO in Amsterdam, that crafts connected digital products and services.
-Iskander is responsible for research and development and leading LABS.
+He is design director at Structural.
+Before he was innovation director at agency INFO in Amsterdam, responsible for research and development and leading LABS.

-Next to that Iskander is visiting professor at Delft University of Technology faculty of Industrial Design researching Cities of Things.
+Next to that Iskander was visiting professor and lab director at Delft University of Technology faculty of Industrial Design researching Cities of Things.

-Since 2010 Iskander is a member of the Council Internet of Things and co-founded the Behavior Design AMS meetup in 2013.
+Since 2010 Iskander is a member of the Council Internet of Things and co-founded the Behavior Design AMS meetup.

 Besides organising Thingscon events and inventing products, Pieter also plays joysticks in the band WLDRF.